copperspice/cs_libguarded/README.md

 ### System Requirements

-To use CsLibGuarded you will need a C++14 compiler and a C++14 standard library.
+To use CsLibGuarded you will need a C++17 compiler which fully supports the C++17 standard library.

-Uses CMake for building and running the unit test suite.
-The library has been tested with clang thread sanitizer, multiple code reviews, and production software.
+CMake is only for building and running the unit test suite.
+This library has been tested with clang thread sanitizer, multiple code reviews, and production software.